Geography and Environmental Sustainability Doctoral Programs

 - completion of an acceptable written dissertation followed by an oral defense of that dissertation.

 All Ph.D. students must identify an advisory committee which will consist of the advisor and four other faculty members, one of whom must be from a discipline other than geography.
-The committee must be approved by the Department faculty, upon the recommendation of the advisor and student.

 Students are expected to declare provisional specialties, in consultation with the advisory committee, by the end of the second semester of residence in the Ph.D. program.
 Coursework requirements in connection with this specialty, as well as with the cognate field, are determined by the student and the advisory committee in a formal conference held before the end of the first year of residence.